 We are using a combination of cell biological and molecular biological approaches, including anti-sense technology, to study the function of two proteins: the intermediate filament peripherin and the high molecular weight form of the microtubule associated protein tau.
 These proteins are characteristic of the cytoskeleton of the peripheral neuron.
 We are interested in why there are differences between the central and peripheral cytoskeleton and whether these differences are related to the greater regenerative potential of peripheral neurons.
 To aid in this effort we have set up a model "axon" using baculovirus expression and insect SF9 cells to assess interactions between specific cytoskeletal components.
 A related series of studies is investigating the mechanism by which astrocytes and neurons initiate the formation of long asymmetric processes.
 Our approach has shown that process formation in the astrocyte is inhibited by the cortical actin network and favored by the assembly of microtubules.
 This equilibrium is controlled by the myosin light chain kinase acting on the myosin light chain and on destrin, an actin-severing protein.
 These studies utilize a variety of cell biology approaches including biochemistry, EM, optical imaging and antisense oligonucleotides.
 Other research in the laboratory is on the role of cytokines, specifically IL-1, on the development of cytoskeletal changes in Alzheimer's disease.

-- University of Chicago Pitzker School of Medicine
+- MD, PhD, 1966 Cell Biology, University of Chicago Pitzker School of Medicine

 Education & Training